company8/ComfyUI_LLM_Hub/README.md

 Delete "--config-settings=cmake.args="-DGGML_CUDA=on" if you don't have a GPU.

 **`Notes`**:
-- You can delete "--verbose" if you don't want to see the process of the compling.
+- You can delete "--verbose" if you don't want to see the process of the compiling.
 - GGUF models don't need to be named "model.gguf".

 ## ⚙️ LLM Settings